-This is a compilation of the Motor Vehicle (Catastrophic Injuries) Regulations 2016.
+This is a compilation of the Motor Vehicle (Catastrophic Injuries) Regulations 2016 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Motor Vehicle (Catastrophic Injuries) Amendment Regulations 2019